Parsing JSON in SQL Server

 2 Pitts Brock

-That's all some ways to parse JSON in SQL Server 2016 and above.
-In short
+Here’s a summary of the methods to parse JSON in SQL Server 2016 and later: